Import images and parent them to the camera. You can then set the

 From the Camera Plane panel, you can reorder the planes by setting their distance from the camera.
 Like other properties in Blender, you can click on a distance, drag up or down to include the distance from other planes, and then drag left or right to change the distance, and thus move several planes at once.

-The scale of each image can likewise be tweaked.
+The scale and opacity of each image can likewise be tweaked by clicking Show Scale and Show Opacity, respectively.

-When the planes are set up, you can click the Setup Layers button to create as many view layers as there are planes, and assign them to collections.
-That way, they can be rendered and composited individually.
+This will create view layers for each of the planes, and assign them to collections.
+That way, they can be rendered to their own render pass and composited individually.

 This extension requests the following permission: